Informed Design for Revit | Download Informed Design for Revit| Autodesk

 Building product manufacturers author and publish customizable, repeatable products using Autodesk Informed Design for Inventor.

-Access, customise and place building product templates in design files while respecting manufacturers' guardrails.
+Access, customize, and place building product templates in design files while respecting manufacturers' guardrails.

 Using the Informed Design web portal, manufacturers can seamlessly generate all manufacturing documentation automatically.

-Autodesk Informed Design for Revit is leveraged by design professionals utilising Revit to effectively convey design intent for building projects.
+Autodesk Informed Design for Revit is leveraged by design professionals utilizing Revit to effectively convey design intent for building projects.

 Informed Design for Revit is an add-in specifically designed to enhance the functionality of Autodesk Revit.
-It provides additional capabilities for accessing building product templates, customising them and integrating them seamlessly into design files.
-Informed Design for Revit focuses on optimising design communication and facilitating the use of manufacturable building components within the Revit workflow.
+It provides additional capabilities for accessing building product templates, customizing them, and seamlessly integrating them into design files.
+Informed Design for Revit focuses on optimizing design communication and facilitating the use of manufacturable building components within the Revit workflow.

-In order to utilise Informed Design for Revit, users must have Revit and Autodesk Docs for seamless cloud-based data sharing and building product template integration.
-While Informed Design for Inventor is not a prerequisite, effective collaboration with the building product supplier utilising Informed Design for Inventor, Inventor and Autodesk Docs is essential for optimal usage and synchronisation.
+In order to utilize Informed Design for Revit, users must have Revit and Autodesk Docs for seamless cloud-based data sharing and building product template integration.
+While Informed Design for Inventor is not a prerequisite, effective collaboration with the building product supplier utilizing Informed Design for Inventor, Inventor and Autodesk Docs is essential for optimal usage and synchronization.

-Informed Design for Revit is an add-in for Revit that can be downloaded and installed free of charge.
-As of now, generating manufacturing documentation through the Informed Design web portal does not require any token charge.
-However, please note that after the zero token charge period, generating manufacturing documentation via the Informed Design web portal will entail a nominal fee of 1/3 token per document (equivalent to three documents per token).
-Please be aware that terms and conditions apply and prices are subject to change.

 Informed Design for Revit can only be installed on Revit 2024 and upcoming releases.